On acylindrical hyperbolicity of groups with positive first $\ell^2$-Betti number: Preliminaries

 An isometric action of a group $G$ on a metric space $S$ is called {\it acylindrical} if for every $\e>0$ there exist $R,N>0$ such that for every two points $x,y\in S$ satisfying $\d (x,y)\ge R$, there are at most $N$ elements $g\in G$ such that

 By \cite[Theorem 1.2]{Osi13}, a group $G$ is acylindrically hyperbolic if and only if there exists a (possibly infinite) generating set $X$ of $G$ such that the Cayley graph of $G$ with respect to $X$, denoted $\Gamma (G,X)$, is hyperbolic, its Gromov boundary consists of more than $2$ points, and the action of $G$ on $\Gamma (G,X)$ is acylindrical.
-From this characterization it is easy to derive the following (see \cite[Lemma 3.9]{MO}).
-We notice that, unlike ordinary hyperbolicity, acylindrical hyperbolicity of finitely generated groups is not known to be a quasi-isometry invariant.

-\begin{lem} Let $G$ be a group, $H$ a finite index subgroup of $G$.
-Then $G$ is acylindrically hyperbolic if and only $H$ is. \end{lem}

 For the definition of the first $\ell^2$-Betti number of a group we refer to \cite{L}.
 Readers who are not familiar with this theory may think of the following L\"uck's Approximation Theorem as a definition in the particular case of finitely presented residually finite groups.